 - It does not have an in-line mic

 This product comes with a 5-driver configuration, which is quite functional.
-They perform well with EQ tuning and produce great sound signature.
+They perform well with EQ tuning, producing a great sound signature.
 Note that there are five drivers on each earbud, a total of ten.

 - Five-driver setup for impressive sound